How much are touring caravan site fees?

 Overall, keeping a touring caravan on site can be a convenient and cost-effective way to have a holiday home on wheels.
 However, know the site’s rules and regulations and take care of your caravan, keeping it in good condition for years to come.

-Specialist touring caravan insurance from Ripe Caravans
+Specialist touring caravan insurance through Ripe Caravans

-At Ripe, the cover protects your tourer from theft, loss, or damage up to the value of £75,000.
-You can also choose to protect your contents and awnings for complete peace of mind.
+Through Ripe, the cover financially protects your tourer from theft, loss, or damage up to the value of £75,000, and you can also choose to protect your contents and awnings.
+Get an instant online quote now.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.